-- 4. As a result of Equifax's willful failure to prevent the Data Breach, Plaintiff and class members have been exposed to fraud, identity theft, and financial harm, as detailed below, and to a heightened, imminent risk of such harm in the future.
-Plaintiff and class members have to monitor their financial accounts and credit histories more closely and frequently to guard against identity theft.
+4. As a result of Equifax's willful failure to prevent the breach, Plaintiff and Class members have been exposed to fraud, identity theft, and financial harm, as detailed below, and to a heightened, imminent risk of such harm in the future.
+Plaintiff and Class members have to monitor their financial accounts and credit histories more closely and frequently to guard against identity theft.
 Class members also have incurred, and will continue to incur, additional out-of-pocket costs for obtaining credit reports, credit freezes, credit monitoring services, and other protective measures in order to detect, protect, and repair the Data Breach's impact on their PII for the remainder of their lives.
-Plaintiff has already spent time addressing the Data Breach.
-Plaintiff anticipates spending considerable time and money for the rest of his life in order to detect and respond to the impact of the Data Breach. - 5.
-There is a strong likelihood that class members already have or will become victims of identity fraud given the breadth of their PII that is now publicly available.
+Plaintiffs anticipate spending considerable time and money for the rest of their lives in order to detect and respond to the impact of the Data Breach.

+There is a strong likelihood that Class members already have or will 5. become victims of identity fraud given the breadth of their PII that is now publicly available.
 Javelin Strategy & Research reported in its 2014 Identity Fraud Study that "[d]ata breaches are the greatest risk factor for identity fraud."
 In fact, "[i]n 2013, one in three consumers who received notification of a data breach became a victim of fraud."
 Javelin also found increased instances of fraud other than credit card fraud, including "compromised lines of credit, internet accounts (e.g., eBay, Amazon) and email payment accounts such as PayPal."